flokleiser/nextjs-flo/README.md

 - [ ] Fix title not centered on mobile

 ### Navbar:
+- [ ] Figure out why it closes on animations
 - [x] Navbar toggle on/off
 - [ ] Navbar animation --> from the side
 - [ ] Navbar icon